-At the end of this show, I saw something I didn't think I'd ever see again: a genuine standing
+At the end of this show, I saw something I didn't think I'd ever see again: a genuine standing ovation.

-the actors come out on stage to begin the curtain call.
+You know how standing ovations usually go.
+The audience starts clapping at the end; some of the actors come out on stage to begin the curtain call.
 Then a few people stand up, then a few more, and pretty soon, if you want to see the curtain call, you have to stand up.